-It’s a time-consuming to distribute or schedule your content through social media manually, and can quickly become complicated if you are managing different accounts.
+It’s time-consuming to manually distribute or schedule your content through social media manually and quickly become complicated if you manage different accounts.
 But with automation tools, this process can be accomplished faster and easier.

 3. Content Proof-Reading

-If you are regularly sharing long-form content, it’s easy to overlook small errors in the copy.
+If you regularly share long-form content, it’s easy to overlook small errors in the copy.
 But this could impact your credibility with your readers.
-Thus, proof-reading is a must, and it’s a time-consuming to do it manually.
+Thus, proof-reading is a must, and it’s time-consuming to do it manually.

-The solution is, leveraging an AI-based proof-reading tools like Grammarly.
+The solution is, leveraging AI-based proof-reading tools like Grammarly.

 4. Content Workflow